spaceFlow-US/.github/profile/README.md

 However, I understand the safety concerns associated with self-tours, especially in well-decorated properties where the risk of damage or theft is higher.
 Installing web cameras to monitor the tours seems like a solution, but it introduces extra efforts, and tenants may worry about their privacy even after the cameras are removed.

 To overcome these challenges, I'm introducing the "Zero Installation Self Tour."
-This innovative solution is perfect for landlords with decorated properties or those who require video tours.
-With this system, tenants can experience the property in person without any physical installations or privacy concerns.

-In cases where the landlord is chill, we opt for a traditional offline self-tour.
-Alternatively, during the tour, we kindly request tenants to grant permissions for their front and rear phone cameras.
+We ensure tour safety only depends on tenant's phone camera.
+During the tour, we kindly request tenants to grant permissions for their front and rear phone cameras.
 This enables us to stream the captured footage to an advanced AI-driven malicious event detection system, which aids in identifying any potential instances of missing or damaged objects.
 Moreover, the stream can also be utilized by tenants to provide evidence of their innocence if need.

 But my vision doesn't stop there.
 I'm driven by a larger dream – to fully automate the entire rental process and turn renting a house into a genuine passive income stream.
-As a dedicated software engineer, my goal is to focus on my profession and achieve career growth while the rental process runs seamlessly in the background.

-To achieve this, I've divided the rental process into three essential parts: before-contract, in-contract, and after-contract.
-Before-contract services involve recruiting the right tenants through self-tours, background checks, financial capability assessments, and online communication between landlords and tenants.
+To achieve this, I will automate each part in rental life cycle.
+I've divided the rental process into three essential parts: before-contract, in-contract, and after-contract.

+Before-contract services involve recruiting the right tenants through self-tours, identity verification, background checks and eSign.

-In-contract features include convenient contract eSign, secure deposit and monthly rent payment systems, and a daily maintenance ticket system to address any issues promptly.
+In-contract features include monthly rent payment systems, and maintenance ticket system to address any issues promptly.

-My plans for the after-contract phase includes move-out photo checks and cleaning service requests to ensure the property is ready for the next tenant.
-For the final part, third-party cleaning services can help restore the property to its initial state, allowing it to back to next rental life cycle quickly.
+After-contract includes credit system and room rollback service to ensure the property can rejoin listing automatically.

-I firmly believe that automating the entire rental process is feasible, and it's surprising that there's no mature solution available in the market yet.
+I firmly believe that automating the entire rental process is feasible, and self your is the last mile.
+It's surprising that there's no holistic solution available in the market yet.
 With this conviction, I've decided to take the lead and turn my vision into reality.

-My mission is to empower landlords and revolutionize the rental industry.
-Together, we'll make renting a house a true passive income opportunity, free from the burdens of traditional property management.
+My mission is to make entire rental process more efficent.
+Together, we'll make renting a house a true passive income.

 ## Design Story - Cloud Tour
 Let take Airbnb website as a role model.